jsaintro/publicnotes/Home Security/Alrarm Controller NodeMCU.md

 5. Verify IDE by compiling the sketch

 6. Prep nodemcu for flashing
-Use baud rate 115200 (Note: if it doesn't show up make sure you're using a microUSB DATA cable defaults are fine write down the MAC from the serial monitor
+Use baud rate 115200 (Note: if it doesn't show up make sure you're using a microUSB DATA cable/You have a lot of power only) defaults are fine write down the MAC from the serial monitor
 8. [https://github.com/nodemcu/nodemcu-devkit-v1.0](https://github.com/nodemcu/nodemcu-devkit-v1.0)